 Why Choose NPC's Medical Assistant Program (MDA)?

-NPC offers thorough training in both the administrative and clinical functions required of today’s professional medical office assistant.
-Medical assistants complete administrative and clinical tasks in the offices of physicians, podiatrists, chiropractors, and other health practitioners.
-The NPC program meets or exceeds the Arizona State Board of Medical Examiners training requirements.
+The NPC medical assistant program meets and in many ways exceeds the Arizona State Board of Medical Examiner training requirements.
 You can be certain you are gaining the necessary knowledge to succeed in this rapidly growing field.

 About Our Program

-This multi-faceted NPC program provides coursework in basic anatomy and physiology, medical terminology, as well as computer software applications that include word processing, medical transcription and insurance coding and billing.
+The medical assistant program also introduces you to basic anatomy and physiology, medical terminology, computer software applications, word processing, medical transcription and insurance coding and billing.

 Arizona mean annual earnings: